dotnet/csharplang/meetings/working-groups/collection-literals/Core-interface-target-type-proposal.md

 #### Option 2 - Safety

 For "safety" `List<T>` is also an unacceptable choice for many (and our own analyzers will push you away from it).
-Users who expose data currently (and safely) through the readonly interfaces `IEnumerable<T>/IReadOnlyCollection<T>/IReadOnlyList<T>` today will find that they cannot effectively move to collection expressions.
+Users who expose data safely today through the readonly interfaces `IEnumerable<T>/IReadOnlyCollection<T>/IReadOnlyList<T>` today will find that they cannot effectively move to collection expressions.
 They will have to keep the highly verbose and clunky code they have today, to use types like `ImmutableArray`, or things like `new List<int> { a, b, c }>.AsReadOnly()`.
-This will make collection-expressions feel half baked for these users, again undercutting the story that this new feature makes the  "right, smart, best choices" for the user.
+This will make collection-expressions feel half-baked for these users, again undercutting the story that this new feature makes the  "right, smart, best choices" for the user.
 It will also force them to lose the brevity and consistency of being able to use collection-expressions with confidence everywhere.

 Note: we could potentially choose *different* types depending in the end interface we were assigning to.
 For example, `List<T>` for the mutable ones, and `ImmutableArray<T>` for the non-mutable ones.
 However, this would certainly now start getting less simple, with the need for a 'decoder ring' rising.
 It also likely would not play nicely with when we get to dictionaries.
 While `Dictionary<K,V>` would be a natural analog to `List<T>`, with great familiarity to the ecosystem, `ImmutableDictionary<K,V>` would be a disaster in a great number of cases as the read-only dictionary analog.